chrisnguyenhi/chrisnguyenhi.github.io/essays/smart-questions.md

 I have had teachers and professors said to the class that "There's no such thing as a stupid question."
 After reading an essay on smart questions by Eric Steven Raymond about [Smart Questions](http://www.catb.org/esr/faqs/smart-questions.html), I feel like that statement is true today.
-There are no such thing as a stupid question-- Because the only questions that should be asked are smart questions!
+There are no such thing as a stupid question-- Because the only questions that should be asked are "smart" questions!

 ### So what is a "smart question?"
-To put it simply, a smart question is one that fits in all of the following:
+To put it simply, a smart question on Stack Overflow and any programming-relate forum is one that accomplishes all of the following:
 <br>
 -Throughly checked
 <br>